 There are many different avenues that you can go down in order to secure finance for your business.
 It is often tempting to think that the best rates and deals lie with the big lending banks and price comparison sites.
 Larger lenders tend to have rigid lending criteria, which means that SMEs sometimes struggle to get the best rates.

-It is always worth looking at using a broker like Funding Guru to help in your search for finance.
+It is always better to rely on business finance brokers like Funding Guru for business loans.
 Brokers understand the lending market and know which lenders are most suitable in each individual borrowers situation, ultimately saving you time and helping you grow your business faster!

 As well as being a broker Funding Guru is also a lender for unsecured business loans – offering our clients the best of both worlds!
-There are many niche lenders like ourselves who all have their own personal financial specialism.
-For example when looking for finance for an equipment purchase, there are many lenders who specialise in only funding certain types of assets and therefore understand them so well that they are quicker and cheaper to deal with than the mainstream banks.
+There are many niche lenders like us who have specific financial expertism.
+For example, when looking for finance for an equipment purchase, there are many lenders who specialise in only funding certain types of assets and therefore understand them so well that they are quicker and cheaper to deal with than the mainstream banks.

-3 – Keep a firm hold on your outgoings
+3 – Keep a Strong Hold on Your Expenditure

 It may sound simple, but it’s amazing how easy it is to reduce waste and streamline processes in your business to massively reduce your outgoings.
 Tips include introducing a paperless office, setting printers to only print on double sided paper, and avoiding colour printing and copying for internal documents.
 If you have staff out on the road, can this be done over the phone instead?